 Now, having said all that, many of us really want our writing published.
 We want to see the reaction of readers.
 We want to do school visits.
 We want to do book signings.
 Or we simply want to imagine a delighted reader flipping the pages of our book.
 As soon as you make the decision that publication is important to your writing journey, you have one of two choices: you can publish your material yourself (self-publishing) or you can look for a market that will be interested in the piece.

 For many people, self-publishing is extremely appealing.
-You control all aspects of the process (though that also means you really should educate yourself on all aspects of the process) and ultimately you also reap all the rewards of the process (be they few or many).
+You control all aspects of the process (though that also means you really should educate yourself on all aspects of the process) and ultimately you also reap all the reward of the process (be they few or many).
 Overall, self-publishing is most lucrative when used for genre books for young adults or adults.
 Fantasy, romance, and mystery are the three genres that lead sales in self-published books.

 That means that if you’re planning to self-publish your picture book or your chapter book or your middle grade novel, you’ll almost certainly see fewer sales and less money than if you publish with an established publisher.
 For some, that is not a problem as they really love the challenge of handling the whole publishing process themselves.
 An abundance of information exists online to guide you through the process and help you make the best decisions.

 For some, self-publishing also allows them to have a book in print that serves a very tight niche that isn’t appealing to trade publishers.
 If you feel that you have something important to say, and you feel that you can reach the person who needs most to hear it through your own promotional efforts, then self-publishing might be the best option.
 But again, in this situation, the goal should be reaching the small niche and not the expectation of huge sales or a large financial return on your time.

 What About Big Publishers?